 Beyazıt Meydanı is officially called Hürriyet Meydanı (Freedom Sq), though everyone knows it simply as Beyazıt.
 In Byzantine times it...

-This colourful and chaotic bazaar is the heart of the Old City and has been so for centuries.
-Starting as a small vaulted bedesten ...
+The colourful and chaotic Grand Bazaar is the heart of İstanbul's Old City and has been so for centuries.
+Starting as a small vaulted...

 The Şark's arched ceiling betrays its former existence as part of a bazaar street; years ago some enterprising kahveci (coffeehouse...